 Is it possible?
 Can it be done?

 These are the questions we find ourselves asking every day.
 With each new advancement in technology, the possibilities are growing.
 Each iteration sparks a new idea, and new business or technical challenge.
 Oftentimes, if these ideas can be implemented, they are game-changing, industry-shaking.
 But how do you know if something is possible?
 How do you start to answer your questions?
 How do you prove to your company that there is value in investing?
-To solve this we will run through a Proof of Technology Engagement.
+To solve this we will show you how to build a proof of technology.

 Providing proof of technology or proof of concept is a compelling way to make an argument for change — something tangible that not only proves if it is or is not possible but, when applied, has business value.
 Our Proof of Technology Engagements take your wild idea and match it with today’s technology to explore and create the beginnings of something great.
 Using a tried-and-true eight-week exploratory and iterative process, we’ll work together to find out if your idea is possible.

-In this guide, we will show you how to navigate the proof of ctechnology process with a partner — or Proof of Technology– taking some of the mystery out of… well… the (for the time being) unknown:
+In this guide, we will show you how to build a proof of technology and how to navigate the process with a partner taking some of the mystery out of… well… the (for the time being) unknown:

 Proof of Technology Defined

-A small project that tests whether an idea about technology is viable.
+A proof of technology is a small project that tests whether an idea about technology is viable.

 An initial version of a final product, brought to market to get feedback.